-However, even with this reliable business structure, the applicant must consider a few constraints, such as the parent business must have been in operation for at least one year before a representative office may be established.Details on Representative Office Registration
+However, even with this reliable business structure, the applicant must consider a few constraints, such as the parent business must have been in operation for at least one year before representative office formation.Details on Representative Office Registration

 A branch office serves as an extension of its parent company.
 From your branch office in Vietnam you can conduct all your parent company’s commercial activities and make a profit without incorporating a separate legal entity.
 Features include:

 In order to open a branch in Vietnam, the parent business must provide the following documentation regarding the parent company’s formation: